Find a Class

 Do you offer degrees or certificates?

 We are not an accredited institution, and don't offer degrees or certificates.
-However, if you need proof of attendance for work or any other reason, ask our Registrar for a receipt or a letter.
+However, if you need proof of attendance for work or any other reason, ask our Program Support Team for a receipt or a letter.

 What is your Tax ID Number?